woocommerce/woocommerce/readme.txt

 * Fix - Conflict with WPML joins
 * Fix - IPN check with PayPal redesign
 * Fix - When showing attributes, check taxonomies exist
+* Fix - When adding multiple items to an order, saving lost all by the first
 * Localization - LI and CH address locales
 * Localization - Switch fields in array if postcode_before_city is set